jjkay03/NationsEvent/README.md

 - `/pvptoggle` : Enable/Disable PVP on the server.
 - `/pvpalerts` : If toggled will alert staff when players are fighting.
 - `/voicechatperms` : Enable/Disable simple voice chat permission on the server.
 - `/bypassviewdistance` : Allows to bypass the default server max viewdistance.
-[DOESNT WORK]
 - `/vote <player>` : Allow players to vote for another player.
 - `/topvotes` : Display top player votes.
 - `/clearvotes` : Clear all player votes.